Our Rivers & Roots Run Deep

 Maybe you have Georgian, Ukrainian, Polish, Russian or other Eastern European ancestry.
 You might be surprised at how similar some of the singing, story and symbolism are.
 Perhaps you grew up in this area and are curious about this music and story.

 Our singing and sharing together celebrate a shared sense of humanity and community.
-You are welcome.
+You are welcome, whoever you are.

 I don’t know my ancestry…